 Interest rates

 Some checking accounts offer a modest Annual Percentage Yield (APY) on deposited funds.
-Often, interest-bearing checking accounts will require a minimum monthly balance and/or a minimum number of monthly debit card transactions.
-Credit unions issue interest in the form of “dividends” because the earnings are paid on your shares of ownership.
+Interest-bearing checking accounts often require a minimum monthly balance and/or a minimum number of monthly debit card transactions.
+Credit unions issue interest in the form of “dividends” because the earnings are paid on your ownership shares.

 Easy bill-pay